MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 - [MetaMask API Playground](https://metamask.github.io/api-playground/ "Connect a wallet and test the MetaMask RPC API")

-Chainlink maintains a site called chainlist.org and it’s a great resource for network/chain information, I often browse the site just looking for the various Ethereum networks and testnets, their chainIds and the other information needed to connect to them.
-There are other sources for this information as well, but this is a good hack for quickly finding that information as well as RPC Server Addresses for each chain with information about their latency and privacy.
+Chainlink maintains a site called chainlist.org, and it’s a great resource for network/chain information.
+I often browse the site just looking for the various Ethereum networks and testnets, their chainIds, and the other information needed to connect to them.
+There are other sources for this information as well, but this is a good hack for quickly finding that information and RPC Server Addresses for each chain with information about their latency and privacy.

 You can add and switch to any chain in the list when MetaMask confirmation pops up you can see what information is needed to add that chain to MetaMask.

 ### Chainlist